dribnet/ArrayLike.js/README.md

 }
 ```

-This is a very common idiom, but is not robust.
+This is a common idiom, but is not robust.
 Specifically, it
 is known to fail [in multi-frame DOM environments](http://perfectionkills.com/instanceof-considered-harmful-or-how-to-write-a-robust-isarray/)
 because objects do not share prototypes [across iframes](http://bugs.dojotoolkit.org/ticket/5334).
 It similarly
 fails in other contexts, such as [node-webkit](https://github.com/angular/angular.js/pull/1966) where arrays can be created in